The dual approach to the $K(\pi, 1)$ conjecture: Combinatorics of

 \section{Combinatorics of $[1,w]$}

 Both the standard and the dual structure are particularly powerful to study spherical Artin groups, because the corresponding intervals $[1, \delta]_S$ and $[1, w] = [1, w]_R$ are lattices (and therefore give rise to Garside structures).
-Recall that a poset is a lattice if every two elements admit a unique maximal lower bound and a unique minimal upper bound.
 In the spherical case, $[1,w]$ was shown to be a lattice by Bessis with a case-by-case proof \cite{bessis2003dual} and then later by Brady and Watt with a case-free proof \cite{brady2008non}.
 Digne showed that $[1, w]$ is a lattice in the affine cases $\tilde A_n$ (for certain choices of the Coxeter element $w$) and $\tilde C_n$ \cite{digne2006presentations, digne2012garside}.
 It turns out that these and $\tilde G_2$ are the only affine cases where the lattice property holds, as proved by McCammond \cite{mccammond2015dual}.
 It seems reasonable to expect that most noncrossing partition posets are not lattices, but a general characterization is not known.

 \begin{question} For which Coxeter groups $W$ (and Coxeter elements $w$) the noncrossing partition poset $[1,w]$ is a lattice? \end{question}

 There is another combinatorial property of $[1, w]$ which emerged as part of the proof of the $K(\pi, 1)$ conjecture in the affine case: lexicographic shellability \cite{bjorner1983lexicographically}.
 Shellability is ubiquitous in the theories of Coxeter groups and of subspace arrangements, where several naturally arising posets turn out to be shellable \cite{bjorner1980shellable,dyer1993hecke,gottlieb1998cohomology,athanasiadis2007shellability,davidson2014lexicographic,delucchi2017shellability,paolini2020shellability,pagaria2021representations}.